MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/linkedIn-learning.md

 The scenario outlined in this tutorial assumes that you already have the following prerequisites:

 * A Microsoft Windows PC ​
-* Microsoft Power BI Desktop: [Download here](https://powerbi.microsoft.com/en-us/downloads/)
+* Microsoft Power BI Desktop: [Download here](https://powerbi.microsoft.com/downloads/)
 * LinkedIn Learning admin access

-## Steps to Configure LinkedIn Learning Power BI Connector
+## Steps to configure LinkedIn Learning Power BI connector

 The following steps outline the process for configuring the LinkedIn Learning Power BI Connector: